 All atoms now are assigned the def2-TZVP basis.
 Use the bl command to look at the current status.
-If we feel that we should rather use the def-SVP basis for the hydrogens, we enter b "h" def-SVP bb 7 def2-TZVP has the effect of assigning the def2-TZVP basis to all symmetry equivalent hydrogen atoms.
+If we feel that we should rather use the def-SVP basis for the hydrogens, we enter

+'''

+b "h" def-SVP

+'''